flexpaper/pdfdraw/README.md

 pdfdraw
 =======

-A command line tool for drawing PDF to JPEG and PNG using node-webkit and pdf.js
+A command line utility for drawing PDF to JPEG and PNG using node-webkit and pdf.js

 Usage
 -----